 Missouri S&T encourages you to take advantage of all sources of federal, state and university aid before turning to private loans (also called alternative loans).

 Private loans do not require students to submit a FAFSA, are based on credit-worthiness and may have a variable interest.
 Private loans must be repaid separately from federal loans once you are no longer enrolled at least half-time.
-We are not able to suggest a particular lender to you.
 Learn the differences between federal and private student loans.

 For more information: Student Loans: Choosing a loan that's right for you